Go to Homepage

 FAST FACTS / Hotel Contact List

-Tioman resorts review, Sun Beach Resort
+Tioman resorts review, Paya Beach Resort Glamping Suite

 Climate: For most of the year expect warm weather with hot sun and cool winds along the coast (most of the rain falls inland).
 Before you book your trip bear in mind that several resorts tend to close from November until February, the monsoon season.
-The exchange rate is around US$1= RM3.19 (Malaysian Ringgit).
+The exchange rate is around US$1= RM4.22 (Malaysian Ringgit).
 The monsoon season is from November to February and several resorts may be closed during this period.
 Hospitals are not available in Pulau Tioman, but there is a doctor’s clinic in Tekek Village.
 The nearest hospital is in Mersing on the Malaysian Peninsula.
 Mersing is accessible by ferry.
 Bring and use plenty of mosquito-repellent, you’ll need it, and wear plenty of sunscreen.

 Topless sunbathing is against the law.
 Stepping on sea urchins is common and very painful.
 Don't try to conjure up a mental picture of this but the locals advise kneading and pounding the flesh to smash the spikes lodged in your body.
 This apparently hastens their disintegration and enables your body to heal faster.